If you are reading this guide, you may have learned that you must do a BAS statement, and this guide will help you prepare and lodge your statement.

 The business activity statement BAS is a form submitted to the Australian Taxation Office ATO by registered business entities to report their tax obligations, including GST, pay as you go withholding, pay as you go instalments, fringe benefits tax, wine equalisation tax and luxury car tax.

 WHY do I need to do a BAS statement?

-If you are a small business that exceeds $75,000 turnover or provides taxi or ride-sharing services you must register and charge for GST and you need to lodge a business activity statement.
+If you are a small business that exceeds $75,000 turnover or provides taxi or ride-sharing services, you must register and charge for GST.
+You need to lodge a business activity statement.

 Your Business Activity Statement will help you report and pay your:

 - goods and services tax (GST) – See our essential guide on GST.

 - pay as you go (PAYG) instalments – is a withholding tax that requires you to pay incremental amounts of your business income to the ATO.
 These payments accumulate towards your expected end of year income tax liability.

 - PAYG withholding tax – You withhold this tax on behalf of your employees.
 They will get credit at the end of the financial year as part of their personal income tax return.

 - other taxes including wine equalisation tax, fuel tax credits, and luxury car tax.

 WHAT do I need to Complete a BAS statement?